 For the hot chocolate

 - 6 ounces high-quality bittersweet chocolate chopped

 - ½ teaspoon vanilla extract

 - 1 cup heavy whipping cream

-- 2 mL peppermint essential oil (or peppermint extract)
+- 2 drops peppermint essential oil or ¼ teaspoon peppermint extract

 - In a medium saucepan over medium heat, stir together the chopped chocolate and milk until melted, about 10 minutes.

 - For 20 minutes more, whisk frequently and vigorously to prevent burning and to let air into the mixture to make it creamy.

 - Reduce heat to low.
 Before serving, stir in the vanilla and peppermint extract.

 - Meanwhile, make the whipped cream.
 Combine whipping cream and sugar in the bowl of a stand mixer (fitted with the whisk attachment) or in a large bowl with a hand-mixer.
 Mix on low speed until thickened.